zaidakhterr/zaidakhterr/README.md

 ### Hi there, I'm Zaid! 👋

-A Junior JavaScript Developer aspiring to make big things.
+A Junior JavaScript Developer aspiring to make cool stuff with code.

 #### 🔭 I’m currently working on: